hamidosooli/Multi-Agent-Search-and-Rescue/README.md

 ## Citation

-If you found this repository useful, we would really appreciate if you could cite my thesis:
+If you found this repository useful, I would really appreciate if you could cite my thesis:

 - [1] Hamid Osooli, (2024).
 "A Multi-Robot Task Assignment Framework for Search and Rescue with Heterogeneous Teams," University of Massachusetts Lowell, ProQuest Dissertations Publishing.